Clemens-U/jsonbuddy/dotnet wrapper/README.md

 Support
 -------

-For any issues or questions, please contact us at [office@xml-buddy.com](mailto:office@xml-buddy.com).
+For any issues or questions, please visit the github project pages at [Clemens-U/jsonbuddy](https://github.com/Clemens-U/jsonbuddy) or contact us at [office@xml-buddy.com](mailto:office@xml-buddy.com).